-For the demonstration, here we use the second block of codes.
+For the demonstration, here we use the second code-block.

 ''' Warning: If you use your own environment, please make sure the seed method is set up properly, e.g.,

 def seed(self, seed):

 np.random.seed(seed)

 '''

 Otherwise, the outputs of these envs may be the same with each other.